ESA title

 Service/ system concept

-The SatMRV service is delivered to end-users via a Web-app and API, allowing them to easily delineate or upload their AOIs, request the stratified soil sampling plan for an AOI and customize it based on their requirements and/or knowledge of the AOI, and finally map SOC for an AOI using a Machine Learning (ML) model that has been trained on a large SOC database and will continue its training incrementally on the SOC data returned from the soil lab.
-A key feature of the SatMRV service is its advanced stratified soil sampling planning, which uses a sensitivity analysis for the sampling plan's Minimum Detectable Difference (MDD), allows users to optimise the number of samples based on their SOC sequestration expectations.
-Furthermore, end-users can use a mobile app to accurately navigate to sampling locations.
+The SatMRV service is delivered to end-users via Web-app and API, allowing them to easily delineate or upload their AOIs, request stratified soil sampling plan for an AOI and customize it based on their requirements and/or knowledge of the AOI, and finally map SOC for the AOI.
+A key feature of the SatMRV service is its advanced stratified soil sampling planning tool.
+It allows the users to optimize the number of samples by doing a sensitivity analysis for the Minimum Detectable Difference (MDD) of the sampling plan.
+Furthermore, end-users can use a mobile app to accurately navigate to the sampling locations.

 Space Added Value

 The SatMRV service is powered primarily by Earth Observation (EO) satellites (Sentinel-2, Sentinel-1, and Landsat-8/9) as well as a variety of Land/Environmental variables (such as elevation, topographic wetness, soil texture, weather variables, etc.) derived from high resolution Digital Elevation Models, Soil Databases, and Weather/Climate Models.
-The combination of all of these elements ensure accuracy and reliability of the soil sampling plans and SOC maps, as well as meeting the requirements of the CF Standards, which allow for the issuance and certification of carbon credits.
+The combination of all of the previous elements ensures the accuracy and reliability of the soil sampling plans and SOC maps, as well as meeting the requirements of CF Standards, which allow for the issuance and certification of carbon credits.

 Current Status